The battery capacity of energy-storing quantum systems

 \begin{prop} The fully separable battery capacity gap $\Delta_{A_1|\cdots |A_n}$ of a pure state $|\Psi\rangle$ on Hilbert space $\mathcal{H}=\otimes_{i=1}^n\mathcal{H}_{A_i}$, is non-increasing under local operations and classical communications (LOCC). \end{prop}

-\begin{proof} This property follows from the fact that the fully separable ergotropic gap is non-increasing under LOCC \cite{Puliyil2022}, and that the energy of the active states, $-\Tr(\rho_{A_i}^\uparrow \ham_{A_i})$, is Schur-convex, see the proof of Prop.~\ref{majorization}.
-Moreover, all pure states have the same capacity $\workrange (|\Psi\rangle\langle \Psi|,\ham)$ for a given Hamiltonian due to unitary invariance. \end{proof}

-Thanks to Proposition \ref{th1}, the battery capacity gap can serve as a witness of entanglement in bipartite or multipartite systems.
-In appendix \ref{app:entanglement_measures}, we propose measures of genuine multipartite entanglement.
-Here, we present instructive examples for bipartite and tripartite states.
+Thanks to Proposition \ref{th1} (proven in Appendix C, the battery capacity gap can serve as a witness of entanglement in bipartite or multipartite systems.
+In Appendix C, we propose measures of genuine multipartite entanglement and give some elementary examples for bipartite and tripartite states.